 The latest grant opportunities for UK businesses and research organisations.

-As always, you can find the most exciting of these competitions here, in the latest instalment of Grants Watch, curated by GrantTree’s innovation funding experts.
+As always, you can find a quick and easy breakdown of these opportunities here, in the latest instalment of Grants Watch, curated by GrantTree’s experts.

 Not sure what to apply for?
 Let us tell you!